Want to know one of my top marriage tips?

 There really are so many options.
 The question is: Can you let go of an idea that is so deeply culturally ingrained, and re-align your thinking?
 Your relationship will thank you.

+Are you dating your spouse?
 When was your last great date?
 What did you do?
+Let me know in the comments below, and make sure you share the post.